-The Working with Families kit includes eight valuable resources designed to support services and practitioners working with Aboriginal and Torres Strait Islander children and Families.
+The Working with Families kit includes nine valuable resources designed to support services and practitioners working with Aboriginal and Torres Strait Islander children and Families.
 It includes ‘Talking Up Our Strengths’ cards which promote discussion and two packs of 10 books – ‘You’re a Dad’ and ‘In my family we are proud to be Nunga’ which can be shared with clients.

 The Working with Families kit includes:

 Talking Up Our Strengths card set

 The Talking Up Our Strengths card set (each card is A5 size) comes with a users’ guide.
 They are designed to promote discussion, build self-esteem and help connect community for Aboriginal children and young persons.
 The cards will also act as a cross-cultural educational and conversation building tool for Aboriginal and Torres Strait Islander child and family welfare services and groups seeking to talk through cross-cultural issues.